ascli/twitter-sourcing/README.md

 - __Authenticate with Twitter__ by making a test app and getting an access token: The [t gem documentation can walk you through the configuration](https://github.com/sferik/t#configuration).
 You can create an app with __read-only__ access for now.

-- __Make two sub-directories__ to keep things a little more organized, named `source-files` and `twitter-data`
+- __Make two sub-directories__ to keep things a little more organized, named `drafts` and `working`, to store test results and useful results, respectively:
     ```sh
-    mkdir my-drafts
+    mkdir drafts
-    mkdir my-data
+    mkdir working
     ```